 Maureen is a long time photo editor currently working at The New York Times.
 She was the Founding Creative Director of The Players’ Tribune and former Deputy photo editor at Sports Illustrated.
 Maureen runs the ‘Women in Sports Photography’ instagram account and has been a producer at The Eddie Adams Workshop.
-She is also a member of the DPPF Board of Directors.

 A Pulitzer Prize-winning editorial and commercial photographer, Deanne is a Nikon Ambassador, represented in National Geographic, Sports Illustrated, and ESPN and other major outlets.
 She worked as a staff photographer at the San Francisco Chronicle for 18 years and is now represented by National Geographic Image Collection.

 Elsa is a staff photographer for Getty Images covering sport.
 She is based in New York City and regularly covers events such as the Super Bowl, the World Series, FIFA World Cup and the Olympic Games.
 Elsa began her career in 1996 with Allsport, and she was the first woman hired as a staff photographer by both Allsport and Getty Images.

 Nate is currently VP; Head of Content at the Players’ Tribune, where he oversees all content for the brand.
 Prior to joining the Tribune he was Deputy Picture Editor at Sports Illustrated, where he led its photographic coverage at countless marquee events throughout the U.S. and abroad, including 14 World Series and 4 Olympics.